NuGet/docs.microsoft.com-nuget/docs/Quickstart/Use-a-Package.md

 Once installed, refer to the package in code with `using <namespace>` where \<namespace\> is specific to the package you're using.
 Once the reference is made, you can call the package through its API.

 The remainder of this topic walks through the process of using the Package Manager UI to install the popular [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) package in a Universal Windows Platform (UWP) project.
 It then shows an example of using the package.
-You can use a similar workflow for other NuGet packages as well.
+You use a similar workflow for other NuGet packages.

 - [Install pre-requisites](#install-pre-requisites)
 - [Create a project](#create-a-project)